leebr48/stelloptPlusSfincs/README.md

 ## Installation

-In principle, the scripts in this repository can perform their core functions given only the appropriate input files.
-In practice, it is nearly essential that you install SFINCS (instructions in its repository), and it is recommended that you install STELLOPT (instructions [here](https://princetonuniversity.github.io/STELLOPT/STELLOPT%20Compilation)) as well.
-This will make everything work smoothly.
+You must install SFINCS (instructions in its repository) and STELLOPT (instructions [here](https://princetonuniversity.github.io/STELLOPT/STELLOPT%20Compilation)) to fully utilize this repository.
 SFINCS is memory-intensive, so the use of a high-performance cluster will likely be required unless you only run very small test problems.
-FIXME you have other package dependencies now!

 The Python 3 [standard library](https://docs.python.org/3/library/index.html) should be installed, as several of its packages are utilized.
 The [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), [h5py](https://www.h5py.org/), and [Matplotlib](https://matplotlib.org/) packages are also required.
+[BOOZ_XFORM](https://github.com/hiddenSymmetries/booz_xform) is needed for optimizations.

 Set the environment variable (preferably permanently, such as in your `.bashrc` file) `SFINCS_PATH=/path/to/sfincs/repository`.
 If you want to receive job updates from Slurm, also set `SFINCS_BATCH_EMAIL=your_email@website.com` in the same way.